 The Law of Entropy teaches that matter is moving toward disorder.
 But when we remember God's sovereignty, we can conclude that there is a purpose in this futility.

 Sanctification is an incremental process in which we systematically destroy the sin within us as our forebears were asked to destroy the inhabitants of Canaan.

 We know the holy days typify the steps in God's plan.
 What happens between Pentecost and Trumpets, the long summer months?
 John Ritenbaugh expounds on the subject of sanctification.

-Paul refers to the church as "the Israel of God."
-Why?
-Why not "the Judah of God," or "the Ephraim of God" or "the Galilee of God?"
-Why did God not inspire Paul to call the church by Israel's original name, Jacob—"the Jacob of God?"
-Charles Whitaker explains.
+Paul refers to the church as 'the Israel of God.'
+Why not 'the Judah of God'?
+Why did God not inspire Paul to call the church "the Jacob of God"?

 John Ritenbaugh declares that the holy days are reliable, effective, multifaceted teaching tools, emphasizing spaced repetition to reinforce our faulty memories and drive the lesson deep into our thinking.
 The most effective learning involves drills or exe. . .